Dunlop Tyres: Motorsport

 Dunlop Tyres is the official tyre supplier of the Supercars Championship.

-Dunlop Tyres currently supply tires to the Supercars Championship and Super2 Series, the latter of which Dunlop also serves as the series title sponsor.
+Dunlop Tyres currently supply tyres to the Supercars Championship and Super2 Series, the latter of which Dunlop also serves as the series title sponsor.
 The company also supplies tyres to select racing teams in the Super GT series in both GT500 and GT300 classes.
 Dunlop Tyres is also involved in major endurance races, including the Nürburgring 24 Hours, supplying as many as 4,000 tyres to participating racing teams.

 Dunlop Tyres was also a major tyre supplier in the Group C sports prototype and early Group GT1 eras, and have previously won the 24 Hours of Le Mans overall and in class with Dunlop-shod sports cars.

 The company is one of three tyre suppliers of the FIM Endurance World Championship.

 On 20 September 2025, Dunlop Tyres entered the sim racing scene for the first time, as they became the official tyre partner for Gran Turismo 7 and its respective esports tournament, the Gran Turismo World Series.